NEWSLETTER

 Understanding the Basics of Cryptocurrency Transactions

 Cryptocurrency is a purely digital form of value, free from the control of any single person, company, or government.
-Unlike traditional currencies, where your digital account balance can be redeemed for physical notes, cryptocurrency transactions are simply data entries recorded on an unchangeable, distributed ledger, referred to as a blockchain.
+Unlike traditional currencies, where you can redeem your digital account balance for physical notes, cryptocurrency transactions record data entries on an unchangeable, distributed ledger called a blockchain.

 What is a Blockchain?

 A blockchain is like a digital ledger that records all cryptocurrency transactions.
 It’s made up of blocks, each containing a list of transactions.
 These blocks are linked together in a chain, hence the name blockchain.
 The cool part?
 It’s decentralized, meaning no single entity controls it.
-Instead, it’s maintained by a network of computers, or nodes, that work together to verify and record transactions.
+Instead, a network of computers, or nodes, maintains it by working together to verify and record transactions.

 How Transactions Are Recorded